SEO vs. SEA: When is which worthwhile?

 For local businesses in Vienna, Graz, Linz, or Salzburg, an optimized Google Business Profile is often more valuable than expensive Google Ads.
 Local SEO is massively underestimated.

-Mistake 8: Producing content without strategy
+Mistake 8: Producing content without a strategy

 Mistake 9: Forgetting negative keywords in Google Ads